W3stside/MERN-Redux-TDD-Build/README.md

 Contains:

-* simple functional component layout - Recompos for HoC layouts.
+* simple functional component layout - Recompose for HoC layouts.
 * ES6 - 7 Support with Babel
 * Redux dev tools to help you keep track of the app's state
 * Routing